 No matter how the world evolves, there will always be a need for nurses.
 Throughout the US, qualified nurses are needed not only for bedside care, but for leadership positions, advocacy, and education too.
-As patient numbers continue to surge and the population ages, and many nurses burn out from overwork, nurses who enter and stay with the profession have an opportunity to make a substantial difference.
+As patient numbers surge, the population ages, and many nurses burn out from overwork, nurses who enter and stay with the profession have an opportunity to make a substantial difference.

 If you see yourself in a nursing role, there are several steps you’ll need to take first.
 From obtaining the right credentials to learning transferable skills, here are the actions you must follow before stepping foot in the nursing world.

 1. Choose the Right Nursing Program

 The first step you must take before venturing into nursing is to find a nursing program that aligns with your career goals and endeavors.
 Each program comes with its own benefits, so you need to take your time looking at the programs on offer.
 This will help you decide what you need to do in order to succeed.
 It’s important to note that each school offers different degrees.
 It’s rare to find a nursing school that has every pathway, so you must review every degree option before making your final decision.

 There are various things to take into consideration before enrolling in a course.
 These include your career goals, lifestyle, budget, and learning style.
 You need to establish what nursing level you want to start with and look into the program’s duration.
 Other things to think about include where the nursing school is located, whether you want in-person or online lessons, as well as facilities the program partners with.
 For online classes, The University of Texas at Arlington offers this.
 You may visit their website to learn more about the program.